residuum/PuRestJson/README.md

 Object for issuing HTTP request.

 ### `[oauth]`
-Object for issuing GET and POST requests with OAUTH.
+Object for issuing HTTP requests with OAUTH.

 ### `[json-encode]`
 Object for encoding data to JSON.